 We get some fine views of the top of the building near the beginning of The Artery's 2023 "Dronescape: 7th and Broadway."
 Thanks to Jeff Hamblin for spotting the eighteen minute piece on YouTube.

-A nice closeup showing the elaborate design work.
+A nice closeup showing the elaborate terracotta.
 The photo once appeared on the Cinema Treasures page about the theatre, which they list as the Warrens.
 It was a post by their former contributor Hollywood 90038.

 West on 7th St toward Hill.
-The photo by G. DeVerteuil appears on the Jewelry District page in the Historic Core section of a USC Downtown LA Walking Tour.
+The photo by G. DeVerteuil appeared on a now-vanished Downtown LA Walking Tour page from USC.

 The top of the 7th St. facade.
 Photo: Bill Counter - 2007